 Between 1945 and 1991, the Soviet Union (USSR) was the strongest military rival to the United States.
-Led by Russia, the USSR offered a radically different economic and political system, which claimed to empower ordinary workers, and raise people out of poverty.
+Led by Russia, the USSR offered a radically different economic and political system, which claimed to empower ordinary workers and raise people out of poverty.

-When the Soviet Union dissolved in 1991, some in the West saw this as a victory for capitalism, and anticipated that the forces of globalization would quickly transform economic, political and social systems in the region.
-Western governments and companies now recognize that history, culture and geopolitics shape the paths taken by the thirty sovereign states that have emerged from the Soviet Union, Yugoslavia and the Warsaw Pact.
+When the Soviet Union dissolved in 1991, some in the West saw this as a victory for capitalism and anticipated that the forces of globalization would quickly transform economic, political, and social systems in the region.
+Western governments and companies now recognize that history, culture, and geopolitics shape the paths taken by the thirty sovereign states that have emerged from the Soviet Union, Yugoslavia, and the Warsaw Pact.

 Finally, in the Caucasus region, where the former Soviet Union bordered Iran and Turkey, conflicts over territory and nationhood persist.
 As the Soviet Republics of Georgia, Armenia and Azerbaijan became independent countries, some regions attempted to secede and thus preserve or gain local autonomy.
 The patchwork of unresolved and disputed claims produced the Nagorno-Karabakh war between Armenia and Azerbaijan (with its second act in Summer 2020), and also fed the 2008 war between Russia and Georgia, which began in the breakaway Russian-backed region of South Ossetia.